farahelsadany/Friendly-Iago/README.md

    - Generates kinder, more inclusive alternatives using the smaller FLAN-T5 model for faster responses
    - Maintains original meaning while improving tone
    - Preserves similar length to the original
-   - Handles tricky cases like positive expletives (e.g., “I fucking love this” → “I really love this”) by keeping positive sentiment intact
+   - Handles tricky cases like positive expletives by keeping positive sentiment intact

 ## Core Principles